fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 * Easily create charts in JavaScript using your Java code.
 * Can render charts using **JSON/XML** data or URL.

 In this article, we will show you how to download and install the `FusionCharts Java` wrapper and all the other dependencies on your system.
-You can use FusionCharts in your JSP project using direct JavaScript files.
+You can use FusionCharts in your Java project using direct JavaScript files.

 > The FusionCharts Java server-side wrapper requires JAVA 6 or higher.

 ## Install FusionCharts Java Wrapper

-In order to install and start working with FusionCharts-Java you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains:
+In order to install and start working with FusionCharts - Java Wrapper you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains:

 * JavaScript files to render **Charts**, **Widgets** and **PowerCharts** under the `js` folder.
 * JavaScript files to render maps under `js > maps` folder.